tangowithcode/tango_with_django_2/manuscript/chapter-testing.md

 	-----------------------------------------------------------------
 	TOTAL                                           470    215    54%

 We can see from the output of this command that critical parts of the code have not been tested.
 The `views.py` has a pretty low coverage percentage as an example of 34%.
-This output can therefore provide you with a measure-based approach to determine where to focus your efforts on writing tests.
+Therefore, this output can provide you with a measure-based approach to determine where to focus your efforts on writing tests.

 The `coverage` package [has many more features](https://coverage.readthedocs.io/en/latest/) that you can explore to make your tests even more comprehensive!

 X> ### Testing Exercises
 X> Let's assume that we want to extend the `Page` model to include an additional field -- `last_visit`.
 This field will be of the type `models.DateTimeField`, and represents the date and time when the page was last accessed.
-If the page has never been accessed, the value given will be the date and time at which the page was saved -- whether this was the initial creation, or an update.
+If the page has never been accessed, the value given will be the date and time at which the page was saved -- whether this was the initial creation or an update.
 Given this requirement, complete the following tasks.
 X>
 X> - Update the `Page` model to include this new field.
 X> - Update the `Page` model to set this value on creation to the current date and time.